zcyisiee/SyncPDF/docs/CONTRIBUTING.md

 - This project only plans to support various accelerators through onnxruntime.
 Please submit your accelerator support directly to onnxruntime.

 - Additionally, [translation_config.py](https://github.com/funstory-ai/BabelDOC/blob/9e5be3a05c15ecae98024ba695e4a2db1412c062/babeldoc/translation_config.py#L41) shows that the layout model implementation actually used in this project is passed in from outside.
-You can implement a translator class according to the relevant interface, and then pass it through this parameter at runtime.
+You can implement a layout model class according to the relevant interface, and then pass it through this parameter at runtime.

 ### **If you wish to contribute to BabelDOC**